 Platt College has loan and grant opportunities available for eligible students requiring financial assistance to meet educational costs.
 Platt College is committed to assisting students in their efforts to secure information about available financial assistance.
-For further questions, please make an appointment with the Financial Aid Office or visit the College website at www.plattcolorado.edu.
+For further questions, please make an appointment with the Financial Aid Office or visit the Financial Aid section of the website: